Resting Power(on) | Daytime Power Consumption | Nighttime Power Consumption

 Viewing pictures is super easy.
 You can scroll left or right on the images and they react instantly.
 Overall, setup on the Link-Dark couldn't be easier even if you don't consider yourself the most technologically advanced person in the world.

-The Link-Dark is no glow, fast, easy to setup, and has plenty of options for programming on the app.
+The Spypoint Link-Dark AT&T Cellular Camera is low glow, fast, easy to setup, and has plenty of options for programming on the app.
 This is a big winner whether using for security or wildlife.

 Since 2005, our mission has to been to provide consumers with unbeatable value, advice you can trust, and customer service that exceeds expectations.
 There are a plenty of places you can choose to do business with, if we are lucky enough to earn your support, we promise to give you our undivided attention.
 Trailcampro has grown each year not only by relying on your happiness but on the assumption that if we blow you away with customer service, you will brag about us to your friends (have you seen our referral/reward program?).